 Concentrations are considered high if they are greater than a human-health benchmark (Norman and others, 2018) or SMCL.
 For inorganic constituents, concentrations are moderate if they are greater than one-half of a benchmark.
-For organic constituents, concentrations are moderate if they are greater than one-half of a benchmark.
-For organic constituents are generally less prevalent and have smaller concentrations relative to benchmarks than inorganic constituents (Toccalino and others, 2004).
+For organic constituents, concentrations are moderate if they are greater than one-tenth of a benchmark; this lower threshold was used because organic constituents are generally less prevalent and have smaller concentrations relative to benchmarks than inorganic constituents (Toccalino and others, 2004).